 The Grammar Boxes are a comprehensive Montessori language material consisting of multiple wooden storage boxes with color-coded cards for systematic grammar study.
-Each box contains compartmentalized sections with labeled dividers, allowing children to explore parts of speech through hands-on classification activities.
+Each box contains compartmentalized sections with labeled dividers, where children explore parts of speech through hands-on classification activities.
 This sequential material guides students from simple to complex grammatical concepts through organized, self-correcting exercises.

 “The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'”— Maria MontessoriThe Absorbent Mind